 For those who have a good training of English grammar, they often find it is difficult to grasp Chinese in the same way as they did with English, because Chinese is way too flexible.

 Four biggest issues of Chinese grammar

-However, students of other languages always ask their teachers how to express the future tense and the past tense in Chinese.
+However, students of other languages always ask their teachers how to express the future tense or the past tense in Chinese.
 Trying to fit into the model, many Chinese teachers hastily answer that “use 要 (or 会 or 将) to indicate the future, and use 了 for the past”.
-This is not entirely wrong, but it is certainly very bad teaching.
-(Attention! “了 le” does not indicate past tense.)
+This is really bad teaching. ( “了 le” does not indicate past tense.)

 Chinese words can be re-arranged differently and still express the same meaning.
 For instance the sentence structure “Subject + Verb + Object”, it works well in Chinese, but it doesn’t hurt to re-arrange the elements a little sometimes, such as both “我没吃早饭” and “我早饭没吃” are correct.

 For example, when we teach students the 被字句 as in “弟弟被打了”, we need also tell them that they don’t have to use “被” all the time, such as in this sentence “信写完了”.

-The fourth one is that it is hard to classify a Chinese word without its proper context.
+Unlike English, it is hard to classify a Chinese word.
 In Chinese, a word can easily be a verb in one sentence, but a noun, or an adjective in another.

 Approaches to teaching and learning Chinese grammar

-We desperately need some hardworking Chinese scholars to work out Chinese grammar in its own right.
+We need some hardworking Chinese scholars to work out Chinese grammar in its own right.
 Until that happens, there are three ways for students to handle the current version of Chinese grammar.

 #1 - Ignore Chinese grammar.
 It is not a bad advice if students feel that the Chinese grammar they are learning is not helping them.
 It could be that there are too many trivial points, or there are too many exceptions.